7 Don't-Miss Fall Fests in NOLA

 Seven fall events celebrating great food, music and the arts in New Orleans

 Due to COVID restrictions, please visit individual event websites to confirm details.

 As the weather cools and the humidity drops, New Orleans comes alive with festival season.
-Festivals take place throughout the city celebrating everything from Gulf Coast seafood to contemporary art.
+Festivals take place throughout the city celebrating everything from Gulf Coast seafood and local cuisine to music and contemporary art.

 City Park Festival Grounds

 Second only to Jazz Fest in attendance, Voodoo brings today’s top music acts to the Crescent City during Halloween weekend.
 For the full experience, festivalgoers can camp on site.

 A testament to the growth of “Hollywood South,” the New Orleans Film Festival has been going strong since 1989.

 Louis Armstrong Park, adjacent to the French Quarter